boundlessgeo/geodroid-server/docs/source/installation.rst

 Installing
 ^^^^^^^^^^^

 Install the app on a connected device (e.g. a deviceconnected via USB to a host machine that contains the ``.apk``) by using the ``adb`` command that comes with the Android SDK tools.
-[See http://developer.android.com/tools and the :doc:`appendix` for more tools and other installation options.]
+[See the :doc:`appendix` for more tools and other installation options.]

 .. code-block:: console